sh92/TodayILearned/search_ir/elasticsearch.md

 	]
 }

-DELET /log_2017_03
 ```
 * Hardware
   * RAM is likely your bottleneck
     * 64GB per machine is the best choice in 64GB OS
   * fast disks are better
-  * RAIT0 - if your cluster is already redundant
+  * RAID0 - if your cluster is already redundant
   * cpu not that importante
   * need a fast network
   * don't use NAS